JoeRoberts13/VA_Coastal_Wind/README.md

 # Analysis Summary

-The analysis used climatology data from Open Meteo to get hourly wind speed and calculate air density from temperature, relative humidity, and pressure:
+The analysis used climatology data over the period of January 1st, 2019 until December 31st 2023 from Open Meteo to get hourly wind speed and calculate air density from temperature, relative humidity, and pressure:

 ![](./images/tile_weather.png)